ronnguyen1011/NursingClinical/README.md

 # Nursing Clinical Website Team

 A web information portal built for Green River College's Nursing Program using PHP, MySQL, HTML/CSS, Bootstrap, and JS.
-Hosted through WH4S and managed on cPanel.
+Hosted through HostGator and managed on cPanel.

 ## Table of Contents